 The main contentions of the respondents can be briefly stated as follows:

 1. It was argued that reservation based on the Mandal Commission Report was a necessity to uplift the backward classes of society, and this upliftment would protect them from social injustices and exploitations of all kinds.
-Moreover, the Mandal Commission Report was a continuation of the first minority commission (Kaka Kalelkar Commission) report, and the first minority commission report had also recommended positive steps to uplift the backward classes of society.
+Moreover, the Mandal Commission Report was a continuation of the first minority commission (Kaka Kalelkar Commission) report, and the first minority commission report also recommended positive steps to uplift the backward classes of society.

 2. The contention of the petitioners that the Mandal Commission Report was based on the old census report of 1931 was argued to be baseless, for only the community-wise population figures were obtained from the 1931 census report.
 The identification of other backward classes had been made based on the 1961 census report.